mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 For a step-by-step guide on using the APIs to register apps, environments, data sources, and searching in the Data Hub, see [Using the Data Hub API](/data-hub/general/data-hub-api-how-to).
 The [Data Hub Transform Open API Spec](#transform) describes how to generate the request bodies for registering Mendix Apps.

 {{% alert type="info" %}}
-The Data Hub API v2 version of the API is now deprecated and will be removed.
-Users should update their calls to this API and use the latest Registration and Search API URLs.
+The Data Hub API v2 version  is now deprecated and will be removed.
+Users should update their calls to the latest APIs and use the latest Registration and Search API URLs.
 {{% /alert %}}

 {{% alert type="info" %}}
 For the current release, the interactive features of the OpenAPI interface are not operational and therefore the **Try it out** feature does not work.
 {{% /alert %}}

+## 4. The Data Hub Search API

+The [Search Open API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.

+The API also includes calls to retrieve all versions of a data source and full details of specific services.

+The [Search Open API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.

+The API also includes calls to retrieve all versions of a data source and full details of specific services.

+## 5. The Data Hub Registeration API

+The [Registration API](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration.html) can be used to register applications, environments and services or data sources.

+The API includes POST methods for registering new assets, and also PUT calls to *update* assets that are already registered.

+Apps consuming registered assets can also be registered to ensure that a complete network of shared assets can be maintained.

-## 4. Data Hub Transform Open API Spec {#transform}
+## 6. Data Hub Transform Open API Spec {#transform}

 Mendix users who deploy to *non-Mendix clouds* can make use of the [Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) to generate the registration request body for the PUT published endpoints for the Data Hub API.
 The Transform API extracts the information from the **dependencies.json** file and the response can be used in the request bodies for the PUT calls to the Data Hub API.